elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

 * (string) Unix timestamp for when the Market was Finalized, as a stringified unsigned integer.
+If the Market does not have a finalization time yet, "0" will be returned.

 ### augur.api.Market.getForkingMarket(p, callback)